 The Firm has yet to fully characterise the risk and opportunities relevant to ESG.
-The implementation of the Pathway Funds were limited to off the shelf options at launch.
+The implementation of the Pathway Funds was limited to off-theshelf options at launch.
 The Investment Pathway funds currently provided do not have explicit ESG objectives but are ESG aware and use ESG building blocks where appropriate.